Skip to main content

 • Wyoming

-California state law does not recognize a series LLC, but it allows a series LLC formed in another state to operate in California.
+California state law does not recognize the series LLC structure, but it allows a series LLC formed in another state to operate in California.
+However, the California Franchise Tax Board (FTB) requires each series LLC to file its own tax return and pay a minimum $800 annual franchise tax, making it cost prohibitive for multiple series.

 Internal Links